16th Cavalry Regiment (United States): 1st Squadron

-The 1st Squadron has been awarded the Meritorious Unit Commendation as well as the Army Superior Unit Award and served as the primary tactical support element for Operation Distinguished Gentleman in January of 2025, which assisted numerous federal agencies during the State funeral proceedings for former US President James Earl Carter.
+The 1st Squadron has been awarded the Meritorious Unit Commendation as well as the Army Superior Unit Award and served as the primary tactical support element for Operation Distinguished Gentleman in January 2025, which assisted numerous federal agencies during the State funeral proceedings for former US President James Earl Carter.

 2nd Squadron, 16th Cavalry

 The Second Squadron, Sixteenth Cavalry Regiment (or 2-16 Cav) is responsible for the Armor Basic Officer Leaders Course (ABOLC), which provides Initial Entry Training for all newly commissioned officers into the Armor Branch.
 The squadron was assigned to the 199th Infantry Brigade during the Maneuver Center of Excellence reorganization in 2014.
 The Squadron returned to the 316th Cavalry Brigade in 2019 only to be reassigned under the 199th Infantry Brigade in 2021.

 3rd Squadron, 16th Cavalry Regiment

 The 3rd Squadron, 16th Cavalry Regiment (3-16 CAV) forges Army Leaders to build readiness.
 It is responsible for functional leader training and education.
 The Squadron (SQDN) is organized with the Army's Department of Reconnaissance and Security, the Department of Combat Power, and the Department of Lethality within the Army University's Armor School at the Maneuver Center of Excellence, Fort Benning, Georgia.
 The Squadron is commanded by Lieutenant Colonel Brandon C. Cave, and CSM Carvet C. Tate serves as the Squadron's Command Sergeant Major.

 The 3rd Squadron 16th Cavalry hosts the following courses: